Can You Claim the Saver’s Credit? Eligibility, Benefits and How To Apply

 - A qualified surviving spouse filer: If you’re a qualifying surviving spouse filer, you may be eligible for the Saver’s Credit.

-- Contributing to an eligible plan: You must contribute to an eligible retirement plan, like an IRA, to qualify.
+- Contributing to an eligible plan: You must contributed new money to an eligible retirement plan, like an IRA, to qualify.
 Note that rollover contributions won’t help you qualify for the credit.
 Recent distributions from an IRA, ABLE account or other retirement plan may also lower your eligible contributions.

 You must also meet Adjusted Gross Income (AGI) thresholds to qualify for the Saver’s Credit.
-These are the AGI credit limits for the 2024 tax year:
+These are the AGI credit limits for the 2025 tax year — for taxes filed in 2026 — and 2026 tax year — for taxes filed in 2027:

 If your AGI is too high, you won’t qualify for this tax break.
 That doesn’t mean you won’t qualify for other tax credits or deductions, so do your research to make sure you’re not missing out on any major savings.